sergiecode/audio-stem-separator/README.md

 This project is part of Sergie Code's educational content.
 Feel free to contribute improvements or report issues!

-## License

-MIT License - Feel free to use in your projects and tutorials.

 ---

 **Created by Sergie Code** - Teaching programming and AI tools for musicians